churbr/javascript-refresher/README.md

 number => number * 3;
 ```

-But if you're returning an object, you can do this:
+But if you're returning an object:
 ```javascript
 number => ({ age: number }); // Wrapping the object in extra parentheses
 ```